-The Note Calculation Agent Can Postpone Any Coupon Determination Date or the Determination Date if a Non-Trading Day Occurs
+The Note Calculation Agent Can Postpone the Determination Date if a Non-Trading Day Occurs

-If the note calculation agent determines that, on a day that would otherwise be a coupon determination date or the determination date, such day is not a trading day for the index, the applicable coupon determination date or the determination date, as applicable, will be postponed until the first following trading day, subject to limitation on postponement as described under "Specific Terms of Your Notes - Payment of Principal Coupons - Coupon Determination Dates" on page S-42 and "Specific Terms of Your Notes - Payment on Stated Maturity Date - Determination Date" on page S-41.
-If any coupon determination date or the determination date is postponed to the last possible day and such day is not a trading day, such day will nevertheless be the applicable coupon determination date or the determination date, as applicable.
-In such a case, the note calculation agent will determine the closing level or the final index level, as applicable, based on the procedures described under "Specific Terms of Your Notes - Payment of Principal on Stated Maturity Date - Consequences of a Non-Trading Day" on page S-42 of this prospectus supplement.
+If the note calculation agent determines that, on a day that would otherwise be the determination date, such day is not a trading day for the index, the determination date will be postponed until the first following trading day, subject to limitation on postponement as described under "Specific Terms of Your Notes - Payment of Principal on Stated Maturity Date - Determination Date" on page S-37.
+If the determination date is postponed to the last possible day and such day is not a trading day, that day will nevertheless be the determination date.
+In such a case, the note calculation agent will determine the final index level based on the procedures described under "Specific Terms of Your Notes - Payment of Principal on Stated Maturity Date - Consequences of a Non-Trading Day" on page S-37 of this prospectus supplement.